 The first thing you need to do to connect your domain to your web hosting account is to set up your name servers.
 Although you can use other providers' name servers, we strongly recommend using your HostGator name servers so you can easily manage your DNS settings in your HostGator control panel.
 For more information about name servers, please check our article, How Do I Change My DNS or Name Servers?

-If you have not set your name servers yet, please see the following section first:
+If you have not set your name servers yet, please see the following article first:

-Once you set your name servers, you have the option of setting specific DNS records for your website (controlled by A records), email (controlled by MX records), and more.
+Once you set your name servers, you can manage specific DNS records for your website (controlled by A records), email (controlled by MX records), and more.

-If you are using HostGator's name servers, and a cPanel based account, you can update your DNS Records directly in cPanel.
+If you use HostGator's name servers with a cPanel-based account (Linux Shared and Cloud hosting), you can update your DNS records directly in cPanel.

-If you are using HostGator's name servers, and have access to WHM, you can change your DNS records directly in WHM, in addition to being able to change them in cPanel.
+If you use HostGator's name servers and have access to WHM (Reseller, VPS, or Dedicated hosting), you can change your DNS records directly in WHM and change them in cPanel.

-If you are using HostGator's name servers, and have an account with Plesk (such as Windows or a VPS with Plesk), you can change your DNS records within Plesk.
+If you use HostGator's name servers and have an account with Plesk (such as Windows or VPS with Plesk), you can change your DNS records within Plesk.

-- Changing MX, A, CNAME records in Plesk
+- Changing MX, A, and CNAME records in Plesk

 - How to manage your domains' DNS Zones in Plesk